 - Instead of recording one specific aspect, 3D scanning systems record the complete data of an object.

-- The resulting data can directly be translated into engineering phase of a project.
+- The resulting data can be directly translated into the engineering phase of a project.

 - The scanning process can be automatically repeated for another part in the same production series.

-Important factors to consider in 3-dimensional Quality Control:
+Essential Factors to Consider in 3-Dimensional Quality Control:

 - Digitization systems are developing day by day.
 Therefore, it is fundamental to stay up to date with the newest technologies